Industrial Graduate School in Digital Retailing (INSiDR)

 The INSiDR project is financed with SEK 21.6 million from the Knowledge Foundation, as well as a corresponding amount from the respective participating companies.
 The project runs from 1 April 2018, to 31 March 2024 and may be extended, if a second round of admissions is applied for and funded.

-Ellos Group and Gina Tricot (Frankenius Equity) are both companies that have active doctoral projects within INSiDR.
-Other companies and organisations that are or have been involved in INSiDR are Eton Retail, Odyssey, Hall Media, Pulsen Retail, Viskan System AB, Svensk Digital Handel, E-Handelsstaden, and the Trade Council (Handelsrådet).
+Ellos Group is one of the companies that has an active doctoral project within INSiDR.
+Other companies and organisations that are or have been involved in INSiDR are Gina Tricot (Frankenius Equity), Eton Retail, Odyssey, Hall Media, Pulsen Retail, Viskan System AB, Svensk Digital Handel, E-Handelsstaden, and the Trade Council (Handelsrådet).

 The main applicant for the project is Jönköping University, though the project owner is the University of Borås and the research school is run and administered mainly from Borås, with scientific management from all universities.